Samuel-planchon/fhir-aws-UI-WEBAPP/README.md

 # fhir-aws-UI-WEBAPP

-this project will be converted in an ANDROID app (github repo will be : fihr-aws-UI-ANDOID-APP)
+this project will be converted in an ANDROID app github repo of the android app : [fihr-aws-UI-ANDOID-APP](https://github.com/Samuel-planchon/FHIR_SERVER_UI_ANDROID)